MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ### Enum and Bounded

 Class `Enum` defines operations on sequentially ordered types and it is a subclass of `Bounded` which defines just `minBound` and `maxBound` values.
 As you can see below, `Enum` describes 8 functions but only 2 are required (other will be derived based on that).
-Functions `toEnum` and `fromEnum` serve to specifying the order by numbering with `Int`s.
+Functions `toEnum` and `fromEnum` serve for specifying the order by numbering with `Int`s.

 ```haskell
 class Enum a where